tcompiegne/oauth2-resource-server-samples/README.md

 About TodoList OAuth 2 API
 =================================

-Retrieve your Todo List with the TodoList API.
+Retrieve and manage your Todo List with the TodoList API.

-The goal is to implement the same application (API RESTful) using different technologies to show you how you can protected your resources thanks to OAuth2.
+The goal is to implement the same application (API RESTful/Resource Server Provider) using different technologies to show you how you can protected your resources thanks to OAuth2.

-[OAuth 2 Client Apps](https://github.com/tcompiegne/oauth2-client-samples) are used to retrieve the data and [OAuth 2 Server](https://github.com/tcompiegne/oauth2-server) is used for the OAuth2 Authentication Server.
+[OAuth 2 Client Apps](https://github.com/tcompiegne/oauth2-client-samples) are used to retrieve the data and [OAuth 2 Server](https://github.com/tcompiegne/oauth2-server) is used for the OAuth2 Authorization Server.

 How to use it ?
 =================================